rapw3k/DEMETER/models/README.md

 This repository contains the modules comprising all the layers of the Agriculture Information Model (AIM).

+The Agriculture Information Model (AIM) is a common vocabulary providing the basis for semantic interoperability across smart farming solutions.
+AIM defines the data elements, including concepts, properties and relationships relevant to agri applications, as well as their associated semantics/meaning for information exchange.
+Built upon a thorough analysis of the related state of the art and practice, and driven by the elicited stakeholder requirements in DEMETER project, AIM aims to establish the basis of a common agricultural data space and enable the interoperability of different systems, potentially from different vendors.
+This will in turn enable the analysis of data produced by those systems in an integrated manner to make economically and environmentally sound decisions.

+AIM has been designed following a layered and modular approach, and is realised as a suite of ontologies implemented in line with best practices, reusing existing standards and well-scoped dominant models as much as possible and establishing alignments between them to enable their interoperability and the integration of existing data.
+AIM is scalable and can be easily extended in order to address additional needs and incorporate new concepts, maintaining its consistency and compliance.
+In particular, AIM comprises the following layers:

+* the meta-model layer defining the building blocks of AIM and enabling the back-and-forth conversion between datasets that are based on the property graph model and linked data datasets
+* the cross-domain layer defining relevant concepts and properties that are common across multiple domains, and which enable the interoperability with existing standard models and vocabularies
+* the domain layer defining agri-specific concepts and properties covering different aspects of interest of agri applications, and which enables the integration of relevant vocabularies in the sector.
+* The pilot-specific layer defining additional concepts and properties that are of specific use for particular applications.
+Additionally, AIM defines a metadata model that can be used to describe datasets, services or applications in DEMETER.

-The cross-domain module has been created by reusing and alignment existing standard ontologies/vocabularies,
-including: OGC/W3C sosa/ssn, OGC Geosparql, W3C Time ontology, W3C Data Cube ontology, ISO 191xx standards, WGS84, QUDT, W3C PROV-O, as well as well-known vocabularies like FOAF, Schema.org, and Dublin Core.
+The cross-domain module has been created by reusing and alignment existing standard ontologies/vocabularies, including: OGC/W3C sosa/ssn, OGC Geosparql, W3C Time ontology, W3C Data Cube ontology, ISO 191xx standards, WGS84, QUDT, W3C PROV-O, as well as well-known vocabularies like FOAF, Schema.org, and Dublin Core.

 The domain modules have been created by reusing well-known ontologies and models related to the agri-food sector, namely the ETSI standard [Saref4Agri](https://saref.etsi.org/saref4agri/v1.1.2/) and the underlying Smart Applications REFerence [SAREF ontology](https://saref.etsi.org/core/v3.1.1/), [INPIRE/FOODIE ontology](http://agroportal.lirmm.fr/ontologies/FOODIE) and [SmartDataModel (aka.FIWARE) agrifood related models](https://smartdatamodels.org/).

-The modules include required extensions to cover DEMETER pilot's needs, as well as alignments between elements in these models.
-The modules have been structured based on topics similar to the FIWARE/SmartDataModels agrifood related models, but in alignment with the DEMEter requirements and the coverage of the re-used models.
+A key value provided by AIM is that it harmonises and aligns relevant cross-domain standards with domain-specific models bridging various views on the agriculture data and providing a formal representation enabling unambiguous translations between them.

+AIM is published as both human and implementation-ready machine-actionable resources, including the formal specifications as ontology modules (OWL ontologies), JSON-LD contexts enabling services to exchange AIM-compliant data based on the already successful JSON format, and SHACL shapes enabling the validation of data against AIM semantics.
+AIM specification includes guidelines on how to find and identify relevant terms, how to create AIM-based JSON-LD content, as well as instructions to validate the generated content.

+AIM was originally developed as part of DEMETER project, and is being reused and extended in many ohter projects related to agriculture, but also in other domains (reusing the cross-domain layer).

 > Version 3.0 of AIM has been released (03/2023).
 It includes:
 * Re-alignment to FIWARE, now SmartDataModels, using latest models and the now official URIs